The 100 Jazz Albums That Shook The World

 This 3-CD pack was first issued in the mid-1980s spotlighting Ellington’s most fertile and ground-breaking music.
 During the three years covered by this set Ellington and his musical doppelgänger Billy Strayhorn turned jazz composition and arranging inside out, often using the simplest of ideas and materials, as only genius can, but also presenting immensely sophisticated ideas in a guise instantly grasped by their legions of fans.
 That they had the assistance of such stars as Hodges, Williams, Bigard, Webster and Blanton only added to the music’s lustre: it remains an imperishable treasure.
 The slimline 3-CD 2003 RCA reissue titled Never No Lament: The Blanton Webster Band benefits from the latest remastering and research and is the version to get.
 (KS)

-Louis Armstrong – was he really the greatest? - Complete Hot Fives and Sevens - Columbia
+Louis Armstrong - Complete Hot Fives and Sevens - Columbia

 Armstrong (ct, v), Honore Dutrey, Edward Kid Ory, J.C.
 Higginbotham, Jack Teagarden (tb), Johnny Dodds, Don Redman, Jimmie Noone (cl), Barney Bigard, Happy Caldwell (ts), Lonnie Johnson (g), Johnny St Cyr (bj), Lil Hardin, Earl Hines (p), Baby Dodds, Zutty Singleton (d) and others.
 Rec.
 1925-1930